Milman, Queensland: Education

 Milman State School is a government primary (Prep-6) school for boys and girls at 335 Milman Road (23.1060°S 150.4086°E).
 In 2016, the school had an enrolment of 7 students with 2 teachers and 3 non-teaching staff (1 full-time equivalent).
 In 2018, the school had an enrolment of 7 students with 2 teachers and 5 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Milman.
-The nearest secondary school is Glenmore State High School in Kawana, Rockhampton.
+There are no secondary schools in Milman.
+The nearest government secondary school is Glenmore State High School in Kawana, Rockhampton.